 As Qatar's most iconic stadium, Khalifa International Stadium needed a renovation that was in keeping with its history.
-Those who knew the old stadium will be pleased with
+Those who knew the old stadium will be pleased with the new design.

-An ultra-modern stadium that honours the past
+An ultramodern stadium that honours the past

 A centre of sporting excellence